-Pupils are placed on the RON at this level after assessment and consultation between the SENCO and Class Teacher when it is established that they are still not making the expected progress and/or have a significant learning difficulty and need provision that is additional and different.
-Full details of provision that is additional and different can be found in the School Offer.
+Pupils are placed on the RON at this level after assessment and consultation between the SENDCO and Class Teacher when it is established that they have a significant learning difficulty and need provision that is additional and different.

-At this point, parents/carers will be informed of the decision and the School will continue to work in partnership with them, listening to their views and those of the pupil, and involving them proactively in planning and decision making.
-This will take the form of a half-termly 'Assess- Plan-Do -Review Cycle.'
+At this point, parents/carers will be informed of the decision and the school will continue to work in partnership with them, listening their views and those of the pupil, and involving them proactively in planning and decision making.
+This will take the form of a half-termly 'Assess-Plan-Do -Review Cycle.'